al1brn/geonodes/docs/getting_started.md

 The method returns a node providing access to the output sockets through their **snake_case** name.

 > [!Note]
-> Any group node can be called in that way, event groups which are created outside **geonode** module.
+> Any group node can be called in that way, even groups which are created outside **geonode** module.

 ``` python
 with GeoNodes("Demo") as tree: